 5 Mistakes I Made (So You Don’t Have To)

-How to Propagate Chinese Money Plant (Free Plants!)
+How to Propagate a Chinese Money Plant (Free Plants!)

 When to Separate Pups

-- Pups are at least 2-3 inches tall
+- The pup is at least 2–3 inches tall

-- They have 2-3 leaves of their own
+- It has 2–3 leaves of its own

 Step-by-Step Propagation

-- Gently dig around the pup to expose its connection to the mother plant
+- Gently dig around the pup to expose where it joins the mother plant

-- Use a clean, sharp knife to cut the connecting root (include some roots with the pup if possible)
+- With a clean, sharp knife, cut the connecting root — keep some roots on the pup if you can

-- Let the cut end dry for 1-2 days (optional but helps prevent rot)
+- Let the cut end dry for 1–2 days (optional, but it helps prevent rot)

-- Plant in a small pot (2-3 inches) with well-draining soil
+- Plant in a small 2–3 inch pot of well-draining soil

-- Keep soil lightly moist—not wet—until you see new growth
+- Keep the soil lightly moist — not wet — until you see new growth

-- Once established, care for it like a mature plant
+- Once it’s established, treat it like a mature plant

 Love Your Pilea?
 Try These Easy-Care Plants Too